johannes-lindgren/pure-parse/README.md

 - Lightweight—0.7 kB minified + zipped
 - Robust—built on top of functional programming principles, while having thorough tests for both the executable code and the type system.
 - Composable & Extendable—easily extend the library with your own validation functions.
-- No vendor lock-in—this library uses plain TypeScript and JavaScript languages features and does not introduce any library-specific constructs.

 Are you wary of adding external dependencies to your projects?
 Since this project is so small, you can simply copy the source code and audit it yourself.